9 Ways You're Inviting Snakes to Bite You

 4. Being careless with pet snakes

 It's not just wild snakes that can bite you: Even domesticated pets can sometimes unexpectedly take a turn.
 That's why experts say you should remember a few things if someone ever hands you a snake.

 "While it's rare for a pet snake to bite, a hungry snake is definitely an exception.
 Never handle your snake when they're hungry or around mealtime," warns Phillips.

 And even the hint of food can become a problem.
 "Snakes are very instinctive, and if your hands smell like food, then even the friendliest pet snake may be driven to bite.
 That's why it's important to always keep your hands clean before handling one," Phillips explains.

-One of the most common accidental encounters people can have with snakes usually involves not keeping an eye on where you're putting your feet.
-Let's be honest, it can be hard to make out a camouflaged animal hiding in leaves, rocks, or tall grass.
+It can be hard to make out a camouflaged animal hiding in leaves, rocks, or tall grass—which is why one of the most common accidental encounters people can have with snakes usually involves not keeping an eye on where you're putting your feet.

 "Most snakes are not aggressive by nature and would much rather avoid confrontation," says Mecham.
 "When you step on a snake, you are putting the animal in a defensive position.
 They'll strike out to protect themselves, and you will be the one who pays the price."